Curious about Holy Hills Hermitage?

 Are there walking trails on the grounds?

-Holy Hills Hermitage comprises 10 acres of woodland and grassland.
-A series of paths, cut through the rewilded lawn, lead to benches and picnic tables for rest and outdoor contemplation.
-In addition, there are a number of meditation trails through the wild meadow, in the woods around the pond, and following the creek hollow.
-Including the long, shaded driveway, there are around two miles of walkways for quiet meditation.
-Since the property is
+contemplation.
+In addition, there are several meditation walks through the wild meadow, in the woods around the pond, and along the creek hollow.
+Including the driveway, there are around two miles of walkways for quiet meditation.
+Since the property is located on a hillside, steeper access to lower trails may prove physically

-located on a hillside, steeper access to lower trails may prove physically challenging for some.
-Each cottage is furnished with walking sticks, field glasses, field guides for birdwatching, and maps of the meditation trails and paths.
+challenging for some.
+Each cottage is furnished with walking sticks, field glasses, field guides for birdwatching, and maps of meditation paths.

 Are there places for quiet reflection, contemplation and mediation?

-The meditation trails and paths are dotted with over a dozen benches, located in shaded spots which invite restful reflection and cultivate reverence for the wisdom and beauty of Nature.
-There is also a fire pit for nighttime reflection and sharing, particularly enjoyable in springtime and fall.
+The meditation trails and paths are dotted with benches, which invite restful reflection and reverence for Nature.
+There is also a fire pit for nighttime reflection and sharing,

 What about opportunities for a guided experience?